Blazemeter/jmeter-bzm-plugins/random-csv-data-set/RandomCSVDataSetConfig.md

   * `First line is CSV header` - select this flag to skip header(used only if `Variable Names` is not empty);
   * `Independent list per thread` - determines that CSV data set will be shared for all threads or each thread will be having own local copy.

+_In preview area shows only 20 records from CSV file._

 ![](randomCSVDataSetConfig.png)